dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 :::moniker range=">= aspnetcore-6.0"

 If an unhandled exception occurs, the exception is logged to <xref:Microsoft.Extensions.Logging.ILogger> instances configured in the service container.
 By default, Blazor apps log to console output with the Console Logging Provider.
-Consider logging to a location on the server (or backend web API for Blazor WebAssembly apps) with a provider that manages log size and log rotation.
+Consider logging to a location on the server (or backend web API for client-side apps) with a provider that manages log size and log rotation.
 Alternatively, the app can use an Application Performance Management (APM) service, such as [Azure Application Insights (Azure Monitor)](/azure/azure-monitor/app/app-insights-overview).

 > [!NOTE]
-> Native [Application Insights](/azure/azure-monitor/app/app-insights-overview) features to support Blazor WebAssembly apps and native Blazor framework support for [Google Analytics](https://analytics.google.com/analytics/web/) might become available in future releases of these technologies.
+> Native [Application Insights](/azure/azure-monitor/app/app-insights-overview) features to support client-side apps and native Blazor framework support for [Google Analytics](https://analytics.google.com/analytics/web/) might become available in future releases of these technologies.
 For more information, see [Support App Insights in Blazor WASM Client Side (microsoft/ApplicationInsights-dotnet #2143)](https://github.com/microsoft/ApplicationInsights-dotnet/issues/2143) and [Web analytics and diagnostics (includes links to community implementations) (dotnet/aspnetcore #5461)](https://github.com/dotnet/aspnetcore/issues/5461).
-In the meantime, a client-side Blazor WebAssembly app can use the [Application Insights JavaScript SDK](/azure/azure-monitor/app/javascript) with [JS interop](xref:blazor/js-interop/call-javascript-from-dotnet) to log errors directly to Application Insights from a client-side app.
+In the meantime, a client-side app can use the [Application Insights JavaScript SDK](/azure/azure-monitor/app/javascript) with [JS interop](xref:blazor/js-interop/call-javascript-from-dotnet) to log errors directly to Application Insights from a client-side app.

 During development in a Blazor app operating over a circuit, the app usually sends the full details of exceptions to the browser's console to aid in debugging.
 In production, detailed errors aren't sent to clients, but an exception's full details are logged on the server.